heremaps/gluecodium/docs/lime_idl.md

     * **framework**: *mandatory value*.
 Specifies a name of a Swift framework that needs to be imported for the pre-existing type.
 The value can be an empty string `""` if the type resides in the current framework or in the "Foundation" framework.
+    * **converter**: specifies a pre-existing converter class.
+A converter class should have two static functions named `convertToInternal` and `convertFromInternal`, providing conversion between the "external" type and the generated "internal" type.
+The argument of each conversion function has to be anonymous (i.e. with `_` argument label).
   * **dart**: describes "external" behavior for Dart.
 Currently only supported for structs and enums.
 Supported value names:
     * **importPath**: *mandatory value*.
 Specifies a full import path for a Dart `import` directive